esraaelelimy/gtd_algos/README.md

 ***(Published in the Reinforcement Learning Journal (RLC 2025))***

+#### 🏆 Outstanding Paper Award on The Theory of Reinforcement Learning

 ## Overview
 This repository contains the code to reproduce the experiments present in our paper titled [Deep Reinforcement Learning with Gradient Eligibility Traces](https://openreview.net/pdf?id=LZAafvwVMa) which was accepted at (RLC 2025)